 PC3 cell line: Experimental Model.

 The PC3 model is used to assess lipid raft modifications, facilitated by the relationship between CAV1 and cavin-1.
 The caveolin protein family are integral membrane proteins that dictate the formation of caveolae, flask-shaped invaginations of the plasma membrane, by facilitating structural change of membrane curvature and lipid raft composition(Ariotti et al. 2015).
 The three isoforms of caveolin, named CAV1-3.
-CAV1 and 2 are expressed in epithelial cell types, whereas CAV3 is predominately expressed in cytoskeletal muscle cells (Engelman et al. 1998).
-These proteins are cholesterol transporters required in the delivery of cholesterol on the plasma membrane, allowing for changes in lipid composition(Smart et al. 1996).
-These are also known to promote a variety of signalling activities, including the mediation of growth, secretion and adhesion (Bosch et al. 2011; Guo et al. 2011).
-Genetic ablation and ectopic expression of CAV1 results in a dramatic modification of caveolae formation, unlike CAV2 and 3 , unlike loss of CAV2(Fra et al. 1995; Drab et al. 2001; Galbiati et al. 2001; Razani et al. 2001).
-Hereby, CAV1 appears to be detrimental to lipid raft composition required for caveolae formation, and potentially, other raft composition by its regulation of cholesterol.
-However, it should be noted that these knockdown/over-expression studies were performed in a cell model that still contains other associated proteins required to facilitate this change.
-As such, the findings that non-caveolar caveolin exists demonstrates that, while caveolin is present, it is not sufficient for caveolae production on its own and requires effectors for this compositional change (Hill et al. 2008).
-Additionally, non-caveolar caveolin has been implicated in additional pathways and pathologies(Bosch et al. 2011; Low and Nicholson 2015).
+CAV1 and 2 are widely expressed, whereas CAV3 is predominately expressed in muscle cells (Engelman et al. 1998).
+Caveolins are cholesterol transporters required in the delivery of cholesterol on the plasma membrane (Smart et al. 1996).
+Membrane bound caveolin are also known to promote a variety of signalling activities, including the mediation of growth, secretion and adhesion (Bosch et al. 2011; Guo et al. 2011).
+Genetic ablation and ectopic expression of CAV1 results in a dramatic modification of caveolae formation, unlike CAV2 and 3 (Fra et al. 1995; Drab et al. 2001; Galbiati et al. 2001; Razani et al. 2001).
+Hence, CAV1 appears to be essential for caveolae formation, and potentially regulates raft lipid composition.
+However, recent studies reveal that caveolin alone is not sufficient for stable caveolae production and requires coat proteins of the cavin family (Hill et al. 2008).
+(Bosch et al. 2011; Low and Nicholson 2015)

-In addition to CAV1, cavins are required in caveolae production by acting as caveolar coat proteins that stabilise caveolin interaction in endocytosis(Nabi 2009).
 The cavin family consists of 4 cavins, named Polymerase I and Transcript Release Factor (PTRF or cavin-1), Serum Deprivation Response (SDPR or cavin-2), Sdr-Related gene product that Binds to C-kinase (SRBC or cavin-3) and Muscle Related Coiled-Coil protein (MURC or cavin-4).
-Co-immunoprecipitation studies with the cavin members and CAV1 reveal that cavin form distinct complexes.
-These complexes require the presence of cavin-1 with either cavin-2 or cavin-3 to initiate modification of the lipid domain composition(Bastiani et al. 2009).
+Co-immunoprecipitation studies with the cavin members reveal that cavins form distinct complexes which require the presence of cavin-1 with either cavin-2 or cavin-3 (Bastiani et al. 2009).
 However, of the cavin members, only cavin-1 can directly bind to CAV1 (Bastiani et al. 2009).
 Ectopic expression of cavin-1 in cells with functional caveolin dramatically increases caveolae density of the plasma membrane, without the presence of the other cavins (Hill et al. 2008).
 Hereby, cavin-1 is found to be a strong mediator in CAV1 function regarding caveolae formation and potentially the lipid raft compositional change it evokes.
-Earlier work from our lab compared GFP transformed PC3 cells to GFP-cavin-1 PC3 cells which revealed a decrease in cholesterol within the lipid raft fraction upon cavin-1 expression (Inder et al. 2012).Hereb This confirms the relationship between cavin-1 modifies theand lipid raft modification, by acting on CAV1.
+Earlier work from our lab compared GFP transformed PC3 cells to GFP-cavin-1 PC3 cells which revealed a decrease in cholesterol within the lipid raft fraction upon cavin-1 expression (Inder et al. 2012).
+This confirms the relationship between cavin-1 and lipid raft modification, presumably by acting on CAV1.
 Further manipulation of the CAV1/cavin-1 system revealed a novel mechanism regarding EV sorting for both proteins and miRNAs.